 Rami Daher, Chairman of the Department of Architecture at the Jordan University of Science and Technology, delivered a lecture at the Amman City Hall on the rehabilitation of Amman’s social and urban heritage.
 The lecture inaugurates the Heritage Lecture Series organized by the Heritage Department at the Greater Amman Municipality.

 The French Cultural Center held an exhibition for the Jordanian architect, painter, and graphic designer Ala' Younis.
 (Source: La Gazette du Centre, no. 19, August/September 2004)

 The Jordan Construction Contractors Association and the Ministry of Labor are developing a training plan for the local construction labor force in order to meet the increasing demand on skilled labor in the domestic construction sector.
 With 100,000 job opportunities available in the construction sector, this training plan can help reduce Jordan's 12.5% unemployment rate.
 (Source: The Jordan Times, September 19, 2004)

 The prices of cement and steel bars have risen sharply in the domestic market.
-The price of cement has gone up by about 25% to reach 63 JD (around 90 $US) per ton, and the price of steel has gone up by 50% to reach 445 JD (around 630 $US) per ton.
+The price of cement has gone up by about 25% to reach 63 JD (90 $US) per ton, and the price of steel has gone up by 50% to reach 445 JD (630 $US) per ton.
 (Source: The Jordan Times, September 19, 2004)